paulkre/bevy_image_export/README.md

             },
         ));

-    // Spawn the ImageExportBundle to initiate the export of the output texture. commands.spawn((
+    // Spawn the ImageExport component to initiate the export of the output texture. commands.spawn((
         ImageExport(export_sources.add(output_texture_handle)),
         ImageExportSettings {